-- Effective Professional Learning Communities (PLC's) that focus on student data that review, identify, analyze and plan a course of action for students identified as potentially who may not meet the state academic standards. - Review, analyze and plan a course of action for students that have been retained - Review, analyze and plan a course of action for students specifically that are at risk of failing for sub-populations: SPED, ELL, migrant - Review, analyze and plan a course of action for students that have been identified as students that are in need for Response to Intervention (RTI). - Create a plan for students that have already been retained by providing an accelerated intervention plan. - Counseling for students that may be at risk of failing to provide additional support at school and home. - Providing specific resources for students and teachers to utilize effectively for intervention at school and/or home. - Personal graduation plans are to be completed with parental and student input. - Computer labs are to be updated in allowing easy access for struggling students and providing support utilizing computer programs effectively to ensure student growth. - Professional development and follow-up to trainings are detrimental for teacher and student success.
+- Effective Professional Learning Communities (PLC's) that focus on student data that review, identify, analyze and plan a course of action for students identified as potentially who may not meet the state academic standards. - Review, analyze and plan a course of action for students that have been retained. - · Review, analyze and plan a course of action for students specifically that are at risk of failing for sub-populations: SPED, ELL, migrant - Review, analyze and plan a course of action for students that have been identified as students that are in need for Response to Intervention (RTI). - Create a plan for students that have already been retained by providing an accelerated intervention plan. - Counseling for students that may be at risk of failing to provide additional support at school and home. - Providing specific resources for students and teachers to utilize effectively for intervention at school and/or home. - Professional development and follow-up to training are detrimental for teacher and student success. - SEL development and strategies taught through lessons in the Mentoring Minds class.